 Click here to Submit events/comments/updates for this vessel.

 Please use this if you spot mistakes or want to improve this ships page.

 HMS Olympus (Lt.Cdr.
 H.G.
 Dymott, RN) was bombed and damaged by Italian aircraft while in dock in Malta.
 Repairs and refit were completed on 29 November 1940.

 HMS Olympus (Lt.Cdr.
 H.G.
 Dymott, RN) torpedoed and sank the Italian merchant Monteponi (742 GRT) about 10 nautical miles north of Cape Comino, Sardinia, Italy in position 40°40'N, 09°50'E.

 HMS Olympus (Lt.Cdr.
 H.G.
 Dymott, RN) is damaged by a near miss from an Italian aircraft east of Isola dei Cavoli, Italy (off the south-east corner of Sardinia).
 Lt.Cdr.
 Dymott is forced to abandon his patrol and return to Gibraltar where the submarine arrived on 2 August.

 9 Nov 1941

 HMS Olympus (Lt.Cdr.
 H.G.
-Dymott, RN) attacks the Italian merchant Mauro Croce (1049 GRT) with torpedoed and gunfire in the Gulf of Genoa.
+Dymott, RN) attacks the Italian merchant Mauro Croce (1049 GRT) with gunfire and later with a torpedo near the border between Spain and France.
 The target escapes without damage.